D-K-E/graphical-models/paper/paper.md

 One has a set of categorical random variables in the form of a function specified by a probability distribution.
-One has a set of edges that encode a certain independence assumption over her random variables, and one has a set of factors, factorizes a certain probability distribution over her entire graph.
+One has a set of edges that encode a certain independence assumption over her random variables, and one has a set of factors, that factorizes a certain probability distribution over her entire graph.
 Given these, `PyGModels` might solve two major issues for the researcher or the student alike:

-- Compute posterior probability distribution or most probable explanation given certain evidence.
+1. Compute posterior probability distribution or most probable explanation given certain evidence.

-- Provide a basis for creating new algorithms of inference.
+2. Provide a basis for creating new algorithms of inference.

+If the independence assumptions over the random variables requires the graph to be a LWF chain graph where the graph can have both directed and undirected edges, `PyGModels` can also solve:

+3. Decomposing the chain graph into chain components

+4. Moralizing the chain graph into a Markov Network.

+5. Decomposing the chain graph into Conditional Random Fields.

 Though the first issue is not irrelevant, the forte of `PyGModels` is the second issue due to its lightweight nature and its direct embodiment of